 - Several different treatments may be used, as some mites have developed immunity to certain dips, such as invermectin, selamectin, lime-sulfur, and doramectin.

-- Sarcoptic mange is highly contagious, so if you have several dogs and one appears to have it, treat them all — otherwise they’ll just keep passing it back and forth.
+- Sarcoptic mange is highly contagious, so if you have several dogs and one appears to have it, treat them all; otherwise, they’ll just keep passing it back and forth.
 Even after beginning treatment, dogs can be contagious for about a month.
 Keep infected dogs quarantined during this time.

-Demodectic Mange (Demodicosis Or Red Mange)
+Demodectic Mange (Demodicosis Or Red Mange): Causes, Symptoms, & Treatments

-Puppies catch this mite from their mother during the first few days after birth.
+Puppies catch this mite from their mothers during the first few days after birth.
 Most pups suffer no ill effects, but some develop mange.
 This could be due to genetic factors or a compromised immune system.